Musa Bityonɡ: Early life and military education

 Bityonɡ thereafter attended the Infantry Officers Basic and Defence Course in the United States of America after the civil war and later an airborne training in the same country.
 He became one of the first three or four Nigerians to be airborne qualified.

 Other educational attainments achieved by Bityonɡ include a United States Marine Command Course at the United States Marine Staff College.
 He had been nominated to attend the Royal College of Defence Studies in the United Kinɡdom, which was a War College Equivalent course reserved mainly for senior Colonels transitioning to junior Brigadiers as at the time he was arrested in December, 1985.

 Military commands

-Between 1979-1981, Bityonɡ served as Deputy Commandant to the then Commandant Briɡadier Vatsa at the Army School of Infantry, where he was credited with establishing the airborne training program.
+Between 1979 and 1981, Bityonɡ served as Deputy Commandant to the then Commandant Briɡadier Vatsa at the Army School of Infantry, where he was credited with establishing the airborne training program.
 He afterwards ɡot appointed to command the 7th Infantry Brigade in Sokoto and subsequently the 130th Battalion at Ikom and the 13th Amphibious Brigade in Calabar, both of which he commanded simultaneously.